Engineering has become much too important to be left to the engineers.

 “Science is much too important to be left to the scientists.”

-DTS is characterized by a dual competence: First, we have the technical capacity for productive collaboration with our sister departments in the Stony Brook College of Engineering and Applied Sciences (CEAS), and second, we add social science expertise and humanistic sensibility to the shared goal of a holistic engineering education.
-Hence, smart engineering education is the core mission of the Technology & Society department.
+In this mission the department is characterized by a dual competence.
+First, it has the technical capacity for productive collaboration with its sister departments in the Stony Brook College of Engineering and Applied Sciences (CEAS), and second, it adds social science expertise and humanistic sensibility to the shared goal of a holistic engineering education.